-The efforts closest to ours are the work by Huang et al. [30] and Budiu et al. [4], [3]).
-Huang et al. mapped dataflow circuits generated from C code to a coarse-grain reconfigurable array [30].
-Their circuit generation differs from ours in two aspects: (1) They use a single branch node per BB, thus synchronizing all the BB outputs and preventing pipelining.
-(2) They do not employ an LSQ; all memory accesses which may conflict need to be conservatively sequentialized.
-Budiu et al. described a compiler for generating asynchronous circuits from C code [4], [3].
+The efforts closest to ours are the work by Huang et al. [29] and Budiu et al. [3], [4].
+Huang et al. [29] mapped dataflow circuits generated from C code to a coarse-grain reconfigurable array.
+Their circuit generation differs from ours in two aspects: 1) they use a single branch node per BB, thus synchronizing all the BB outputs and preventing pipelining and 2) they do not employ an LSQ; all memory accesses which may conflict need to be conservatively sequentialized.
+Budiu et al. described a compiler for generating asynchronous circuits from C code [3], [4].
 Although their final circuits are fundamentally different from ours (our circuits are synchronous and avoid the traditional difficulties of asynchronous design), the generation strategy is similar to ours.
 Unfortunately, the exact methodology is never described in full detail; although they also employ an LSQ to handle memory dependences, their allocation policy is more conservative than ours.

 Several HLS approaches explore coarse-grained dataflow design.
-Commercial HLS tools support task-level pipelining (i.e., "dataflow optimization" [54]), which overlaps functions and loops, connected via FIFOs, to increase throughput and concurrency.
+Commercial HLS tools support task-level pipelining (i.e., "dataflow optimization" [53]), which overlaps functions and loops, connected via FIFOs, to increase throughput and concurrency.
 The FIFOs are typically sized conservatively by the HLS tool so that they can hold all data exchanged between tasks; it is up to the user to identify and manually specify the appropriate FIFO sizes such that the resource utilization is minimal and that deadlock never occurs.
 Furthermore, the optimization is applicable only to tasks without bypass, feedback, or conditionals between each other.
 In contrast, our approach successfully supports cyclic behavior and conditionals and is able to compute the required FIFO sizes even in those cases, while at the same time ensuring the absence of deadlock.
-Cheng et al. [13] describe sequential programs as networks of processes in which hardware accelerators exchange data via FIFOs.
-Geilen et al. [24] use model checking to minimize buffer requirements in coarser Synchronous Dataflow Graphs (SDFs).
-Govindarajan et al. [25] target largegrain actor graphs and present an approach to minimize buffer storage while executing at the optimal computation rate.
-Castellana et al. [9] present an HLS flow for generating dynamically scheduled accelerators that use an adaptive distributed controller to implement coarse-grained parallelism, concurrent function calls, and variable-latency operations.
+Cheng and Wawrzynek [13] described sequential programs as networks of processes in which hardware accelerators exchange data via FIFOs.
+Geilen et al. [24] used model checking to minimize buffer requirements in coarser synchronous dataflow graphs (SDFs).
+Govindarajan et al. [25] targeted large-grain actor graphs and presented an approach to minimize buffer storage while executing at the optimal computation rate.
+Castellana and Ferrandi [9] presented an HLS flow for generating dynamically scheduled accelerators that use an adaptive distributed controller to implement coarse-grained parallelism, concurrent function calls, and variable-latency operations.
 In contrast to all these works, we explore fine-grained dataflow design (i.e., scheduling individual loop and function datapaths) and focus on methods to exploit instruction-level parallelism in the presence of irregular memory accesses and control flow.
 Our circuit generation strategy supports constructs that typically appear in imperative high-level languages, our buffer placement method guarantees optimality and the absence of deadlock, and our memory interface dynamically resolves dependences that are undeterminable at compile time.

 IX.
-CONCLUSIONS
+CONCLUSION